-Call yourself a freelancer, part-time Uber driver, online advertiser, Airbnb host, full-stack and backend remote blah blah; Congrats and either way you are now a business owner and are responsible (among many other things) for paying taxes.
+Call yourself a freelancer, part-time Uber driver, online advertiser, Airbnb host, full-stack and backend remote blah blah; Congrats and either way you are now a business owner and are responsible (among many other things) for paying taxes when you earn income from one or more of your gigs.

-If you have been selling products or services online, there’s a good chance you will now receive a 1099-K form from your payment processor.
+If you have been selling products or services online, there’s a good chance you will now receive a 1099-K form from your payment processor (think Paypal, Venmo) who likely facilitates payments between you and your customers.
 This allows the IRS to verify what you were paid, is actually what you said you got in your tax filing.

 What is a 1099-K form?